predetor2111/git_tuto/README.txt

 Diff between git rm and git restore
 ans: if you want to move whole file back to the untracked files, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we do git restore

+git commit -m "your commit message" - if we dont want vim editor to opened